tjhowse/crossbow/README.md

 # Laser cut crossbow.

-This is a project to make a crossbow out of plywood on a laser cutter.
+This is a project to make a toy crossbow out of plywood on a laser cutter.